-What integrations aim at may be said to be ‘one’.
-This ‘one’ may be individual or collective.
-When this issue is not clarified the thesis of ‘one’ in integration may turn out to be vacuous.
-One may oppose dualistic ontology of individual and totality in order to subscribe to a monistic ontology of individual and totality.
-This possibility can be supported by the thesis that all objects are identified not by the principle of identity of individuals but by fields of spatio-temporal extension based on the quantum field model.
-Spatio-temporal extension in the quantum field model does not separate individual and totality dualistically but allow them to have levels of dimensions or plural identities so as to be open to changeable possibilities in accordance to objectives of inquiries at hand.
-The notion of object in the quantum field model can be contrasted with that of Scholastic primitivism that individuals are primitive and irreducible and with that of Leibniz philosophy that individuaity of an individual is reducible to an essential property.
+What integration aims at is ‘one’, which may be either individual or collective.
+When it is not clarified, the ‘one’ of integration is ambiguous or vacuous.
+In a monistic ontology, this ambiguity should be understood as referring either to an individual or to the totality of all individuals.
+This possibility is supported by the idea that all objects are individuated, not by the principle of identity, but rather by fields of spatio-temporal extension based on the quantum field model.
+Spatio-temporal extension in the quantum field model does not separate individuals from the totality dualistically; rather, it allows them to have levels of dimensions or plural identities in accordance with the objectives of the inquiry at hand.
+The notion of an object in the quantum field model can be contrasted both with the Scholastic idea that individuals are primitive and irreducible and also with Leibniz’s idea that the individuality of an individual is reducible to an essential property (Dorato and Morgant 2013).

-On the one hand, integration is realized externally in accordance with the scope of numbers of individuals.
-On the other hand, integration instantiated internally in accordance with the scope of integrity of an individual.
-Integrity or unity of an object may satisfy a minimal condition in order to maintain its individuality or may choose to satisfy the maximal condition in order to flourish its own potential.
-Of course, integrity or unity of an object is not determined by its essential properties but is rather constructed at the level of abstraction in the cosmos.
-And such an abstraction takes place as fluid connections or solidity in the semantic fields, not to be constructed into substances or their elements in the traditional temporal space.
-Therefore units of abstraction in semantical fields present integration as probable and uncertain phenomena, not as mechanistic and certain calculus.
+On the one hand, integration is realized externally in accordance with the number of individuals involved.
+On the other hand, integration is instantiated internally in accordance with the scope of the integrity of an individual.
+The integrity or unity of an object may satisfy a minimal condition in order to maintain its individuality or may choose to satisfy the maximal condition in order to realize its own potential.
+Of course, the integrity or unity of an object is not determined by its essential properties; rather, it is constructed at a level of abstraction in the cosmos.
+Such an abstraction takes place as fluid connections or solidity in semantic fields and not as substances or their elements in traditional temporal space.
+Therefore, the units of abstraction in semantic fields present integration, not as a mechanstic calculus, but rather as probable and uncertain phenomena.

-The photograph of Earth Rise taken by Bill Anders aboard Apollo 8 on Christmas Eve, December 24 1968 impressed human beings to see how beautiful the earth is, how integrational it is and how lonely it is.
-The earth, yet alone, is a body of life full with all the elements in it.
-I tried in this paper to advance the thesis that integration is a metaphysical fundamental.
-If one is positive toward the evolutionary theory of the human mind then she is more likely open-minded toward the powers of the mind of physical things.
-In order to support the thesis I argued three hypotheses: that integration is an information consciousness; that integration is a dispositional power; and that if all things are bundles of informations then information is ubiquitous.
-If these hypotheses are shown to be reasonable then my thesis of integration as a metaphysical fundamental would be plausible to that extent.
+In the foregoing I have advanced the idea that integration is a metaphysical fundamental.
+If one accepts an evolutionary account of the human mind, then one should also accept the powers of the minds of physical things.
+In support of this idea I have argued for the following three claims: that integration is information consciousness, that integration is a dispositional power, and that if all things are bundles of information, then information is ubiquitous.
+The idea that integration is a metaphysical fundamental is plausible to the extent that these three claims are correct.

-Bibliography

-Anders, Bill(1968), “The Photograph of Earthrise from the Moon”,

-<https://www.nasa.gov/image-feature/apollo-8-earthrise>.
+References

-Anderson, N. H. (1981), Foundations of Information integration theory, Academic Press. <https://en.wikipedia.org/wiki/Information_integration_theory>
+Anderson, N. H. (1981).
+Foundations of Information integration theory, Academic Press.

-Chalmers, David J. (2010) The Character of Consciousness, New York: Oxford University Press.
+Chalmers, D.J.
+(2010).
+The Character of Consciousness, New York: Oxford University Press.

-Chalmers, David J. (1996), The Conscious Mind: In Search of a Fundamental Theory, New York: Oxford University Press.
+Chalmers, D.J.
+(1996).
+The Conscious Mind: In Search of a Fundamental Theory, New York: Oxford University Press.

-Choi, Soonok; Lee, Pilryul; Hong, Yun-Gi(1998), “A Humanistic Study of Life World of Information Society and Gestalt Change of Social Value Structure” (in Korean), Society of Philosophical Studies, ed., Philosophical Studies, 43 (Fall 1998): 395-443.
+Choi, S., Lee, P. and Hong, Y. G. (1998).
+“A Humanistic Study of Life World of Information Society and Gestalt Change of Social Value Structure” (in Korean), Society of Philosophical Studies, ed., Philosophical Studies, 43 (Fall 1998): 395-443.

-Chomsky, Noam (1965).
+Chomsky, N. (1965).
 Aspects of the Theory of Syntax.
 MIT Press.